 |Out-of-network (highest cost option)||$$$|

-These are primary care physicians (PCPs) and medical specialists who may offer you the greatest value from your health care benefits.
+- Tier 1 providers - these are primary care physicians (PCPs) and medical specialists who may offer you the greatest value from your health care benefits.

-These are physicians in designated specialties that have met benchmarks for quality and cost-efficient care criteria through the UnitedHealth Premium Program.
+- Premium care physicians - these are physicians in designated specialties that have met benchmarks for quality and cost-efficient care criteria through the UnitedHealth Premium Program.

-Oncologists are doctors who treat cancer.
+- Tier 1 oncologists - oncologists are doctors who treat cancer.
 They help manage a patient’s care and their cancer treatments

 Save more by using network freestanding facilities